wjakob/nanobind/docs/api_core.rst

    .. cpp:function:: template <typename T> arg_v operator=(T &&value) const

-      Assign a default value to the argument.
+      Return an argument annotation that is like this one but also assigns a default value to the argument.
+The default will be converted into a Python object immediately, so its bindings must have already been defined.

    .. cpp:function:: arg &none(bool value = true)